Michael Thompson Freed After 24 Years In Prison For Marijuana Sale, Now Crowdfunded Campaign Buys Him A Home

 The Michigan man had been convicted after a 1994 marijuana sale to a police informant led to a search of his house, which uncovered 14 weapons.
 As CNN reported, the weapons found included antiques and most were safely locked inside a gun case.
 Thompson’s wife testified at trial that the guns belonged to her, but he was still found guilty and Michigan’s habitual offender law allowed the judge to hand down an enhanced sentence that put him behind bars for between 42 and 60 years.

 Thompson’s case drew national attention, with many calling for his release.
-In August, the state’s attorney general joined in speaking out out against the “unduly harsh” punishment.
+In August, the state’s attorney general joined in speaking out against the “unduly harsh” punishment.

 “The sentence imposed on Mr. Thompson is the product of a different time in Michigan legal history,” Attorney Dana Nessel wrote in a letter to Gov. Gretchen Whitmer.
 “And it is a time that has passed.”